aidaluu/gatsby-starter-netlify-cms/src/pages/blog/2021-12-20-my-“public”-philosophy-blog-on-environmental-philosophy.md

 ---
 templateKey: blog-post
-title: " My “Public” Philosophy Blog on Environmental Philosophy"
+title: Freedom to Roam – My “Public” Philosophy Blog on Environmental Philosophy
 date: 2021-12-20T07:17:47.572Z
-description: My first post on my "public" philosophy blog where I introduce the blog and think about the meaning and purpose of public philosophy.
+description: "Freedom to roam is about the freedom to explore any topic, by anyone, in the wild. "
 featuredpost: true
 featuredimage: /img/playmobil-g56d0ec227_1920.jpg
 tags: